MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 # Information content of molecular causal statements
-The MI2CAST (Minimum Information about a Molecular Interaction Causal Statement) guidelines describe information that is necessary to depict causal interactions in molecular biology.
+The Minimum Information about a Molecular Interaction Causal Statement (MI2CAST) guidelines describe the minimum and necessary information to depict causal interactions in molecular biology, as well as contextual details.
 The aim is to homogenize their representation for better usability and understanding, by making the data “FAIR” (Findable, Accessible, Interoperable and Reproducible).

 These guidelines target:
-* biological curators on the information content to provide about molecular causal interactions,
+* biological curators on the information content to provide when curating a molecular causal interaction,
-* biological experimentalists to assess a list of criteria necessary to contextualize causal interactions,
+* biological experimentalists to assess a list of criteria to better contextualize causal interactions,
-* tool developers and text miners to know the type of information that can be expected
+* causal interactions' data users (modellers, tool developers) to be aware of the type of information that can be expected.

 ## Introduction to causal statements
 The core of a causal statement is composed of three elements: the *source entity*, the *causal interaction* and the *target entity*.
-It is a directed interaction between biological entities where a *source entity* (regulator) influences the activity or the quantity of a *target entity* (regulatee).
+It is a directed (i.e., oriented) interaction between biological entities where a *source entity* (regulator) influences the activity of a *target entity* (regulatee).
 The *causal interaction* can be direct (without intermediates) or indirect (the causal effect of *source entity* is transmitted to the *target entity* by a third).

 <p align="center">
   <img src="https://github.com/MI2CAST/MI2CAST/blob/master/images/causalStatement.svg" alt="causal statement"/>
 </p>

-Furthermore, one big challenge relies on capturing enough contextual information to gradually enrich a causal statement.
+One big challenge relies on capturing enough contextual information to enrich and disambiguate a causal statement.
 This type of information may be diffuse and difficult to curate.
-With these guidelines, we hope to formalize the depiction of that metadata to obtain contextualized causal statements that can be used for applications in systems biology and systems medicine.
+With these guidelines, we hope to formalize the depiction of that metadata to generate contextualized causal statements that can be used properly for applications in systems biology and systems medicine.

 ## The MI2CAST rules
 MI2CAST defines four main rules:
-- Rule 1: The source and target entities must be specified
+- __Rule 1__: The source and target entities must be specified
-- Rule 2: The effect must be specified
+- __Rule 2__: The effect of the interaction must be specified
-- Rule 3: The provenance and evidence must be specified
+- __Rule 3__: The provenance and evidence types of the annotation must be specified
-- Rule 4: The defining context should be specified
+- __Rule 4__: The defining contextual details should be specified

-In addition to the rules, specific terms are advised to be annotated when the data is available.
+>Note: In Rule 4, specific terms are advised to be annotated whenever the data is available and relevant for the causal interaction to occur.
 For each term, recommendations on ontologies and controlled vocabularies to use are suggested.

 ### Entity: source and target entity of the causal statement (mandatory)
 A unique identifier must be provided to identify the specific biological entity involved in the causal statement.
 A causal statement has at least one source entity and one target entity.

-We recommend to use different ontologies depending on the type of the biological entity:
+Ontologies recommendations:
 * Gene: [ensembl gene ID](http://www.ensembl.org), [Entrez gene ID](https://www.ncbi.nlm.nih.gov/gene)
 * RNA (non coding): [rna central ID](http://rnacentral.org/)
 * mRNA: